 “It is a somber day for the entire Marine Air Ground Task Force Training Command as we mourn this tremendous loss,” Brig.
 Gen. Roger B. Turner Jr., the commanding general of Marine Corps Air Ground Task Force 29 Palms, told the press.

 Capt.
 Travis W. Brannon was assigned to Marine Light Attack Helicopter Squadron (HMLA) 367, Marine Aircraft Group 24, 1st Marine Aircraft Wing, Kaneohe Bay, Hawaii.
-Captain Brannon was attending the Weapons and Tactics Instructor (WTI) course 2-19 on Yuma Air Station.
+Brannon was attending the Weapons and Tactics Instructor (WTI) course 2-19 on Yuma Air Station.
 He deployed to Australia as a part of Marine Rotational Force Darwin.
-Captain Brannon’s personal awards included the Global War on Terrorism Service Medal and a Sea Service Deployment Ribbon.
+Brannon’s personal awards included the Global War on Terrorism Service Medal and a Sea Service Deployment Ribbon.